On the Sylvester program and Cayley algorithm for vector partition reduction: Cayley method for double partitions

 The same time we have to recall that in the course of the derivation of (\ref{mCayley10b}) we explicitly assumed that $\beta_1 \ne 0$.
 Nevertheless it is possible to show that in case $\beta_1=0$ the contribution $C^1_{r,\rho}$ indeed vanishes.
-It appears to be a particular case of the general result valid for a $l$-tuple partition ($l \ge 2$) with the zero last element $c_{1l}=0$ in the first column ${\bf c}_1$ of the $l \times m$ matrix ${\bf D}$.
+It appears to be a particular case of the general result valid for a $l$-tuple partition ($l \ge 2$) the first LZ-column ${\bf c}_1$ of the $l \times m$ matrix ${\bf D}$.
 The reader is referred to Section \ref{ZeroMulti} where the details of the derivation are presented.